Monash is committed to research that matters. Our researchers set out to achieve results that make a difference to people’s lives.

 The Tropical Medicine and Biology Multidisciplinary platform was set up in 2013.
 It undertakes a multidisciplinary approach to themes in medicine and biology that are particularly relevant to the region of the world we live in.

-Manufacturing is a main driver of economic growth among the ASEAN group of nations, but the region’s global competitiveness is slipping.
+Manufacturing is the main driver of economic growth among the ASEAN group of nations, but the region’s global competitiveness is slipping.
 Regional economies need to invest in frontier technologies, which creates demand for advanced engineering – particularly in the areas of energy, resources and sustainable processes.

 To contribute to improvements in this area , Monash Multidisciplinary Platform of Advanced Engineering (or Advanced Engineering Platform known as AEP) is established to undertake frontier research and educational innovation in engineering and technology that will contribute to the sustainable socioeconomic development of society in the South-East Asia.
 Although the Advanced Engineering Platform aims at the most important and frontier research of national urgent demands, the AEP presently focuses on 3 Clusters, namely, (a) Green Electronics, (b) Emerging Priorities that consists of 3 key areas; Sustainable Water Management, Nanostructures and Advanced Materials and Biomedical Engineering and applications, and (c) Research-led Education Innovations.